-Today's UV index in Port Macquarie, Australia will be up to 4.3, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Port Macquarie, Australia will be up to 2.8, indicating a low level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Port Macquarie's UV index often reaches moderate to high levels, especially during summer months, meaning the sun's rays are strong.
 UV levels tend to be lower in winter but can still be significant on sunny days.